damien-dupre/dcu-r-tutorials/chapters/chapter_00.md

 ---
-title: 'Chapter 0: Getting started'
+title: 'Chapter 0: Getting Started'
 description:
   'This chapter is a quick introduction to how the tutorials work.
 It also builds your own interactive session which is essential to start.'
 prev: null